 These schools and colleges, guided by the proverbial Presbyterian discipline, set very high moral as well as educational standards, which have characterized the Presbyterian Education tradition.
 Also in partnership with government, the church has provided and managed Professional, Technical and Vocational Institutions in a wide range of fields including Agriculture and Health.
 Specifically, the church has established 1,886 schools comprising 490 Nurseries, 973 Primary Schools, 388 Junior High Schools, five (5) Vocational Institutes, five (5) Colleges of Education and 25 Senior High Schools.

-The Presbyterian University College, Ghana, is envisaged as “A University of excellence which blends modern trends that reflect Christian principles.”
+The Presbyterian University, Ghana, is envisaged as “A University of excellence which blends modern trends that reflect Christian principles.”

 The mission of the University is;